-LOMA is pleased to introduce the Course Portal, an exciting new way to bring our award-winning, industry specific designation content to learners.
-We’ve created an online resource from which learners access everything they need to study for a LOMA Designation Program course and prepare for its exam.
-Course Portals are designed to appeal to a variety of learning styles by blending the more traditional study experience with several new online and multi-media features.
-Course Portals offer:
+We deliver award-winning, industry specific designation content in an online resource from which learners access everything they need to study for a LOMA Designation Program course and prepare for its exam.
+Designed to appeal to a variety of learning styles by blending the more traditional study experience with new, multi-media features, Course Portals offer:

 - Flexibility and choice.
 Learners can study the course content both online and in a printed format.
 And for those learners with limited computer access, the course can be completed successfully using only the printed resources.